ngsankha/ngsankha.github.io/_posts/2016-07-04-floating-point-arithmetic.md

 But if you start off by adding with the smaller guys, they can actually accumulate and give the correct result.
 So if we add $$2^{-25}$$, $$2^{25}$$ times and then add $$1$$, we would get $$2$$, quite opposite to the previous result.

 Floating point arithmetic is not arithmetic we learnt in school.
-It's not ~~commutative~~ nor associative nor distributive.
+It's not <s>commutative</s> nor associative nor distributive.
 It also implies that just because these properties are not satisfied, compilers cannot optimize floating point operations either.
 The same reason why you have `-ffast-math` to tell gcc just to do your floating point operations fast and not care about the correct answer at all.